Hana Moll: Career

 Twice in January 2022, Moll broke her personal best, first at the Texas Elite Pole Vault EXPO Explosion on January 1, 2022, and second as she won the age group category at the 2022 Pole Vault Summit in Reno, Nevada.
 She cleared 4.47m with her twin sister Amanda finishing second in the event.
-Both twins are coached by Mike Strong in Washington and train in multiple disciplines.
+Both twins were coached by Mike Strong in high school in Olympia, Washington and by Tim Reilly, NW Pole Vault.
 Moll won the gold medal at the 2022 IAAF World Junior Championships in Cali, Colombia, clearing 4.35m on the day.